 - In which areas are we worst in the competition?

 In the context of the strengths and weaknesses analysis, the comparison value to which the factors are analyzed is elementary.
-Three different comparison dimensions are common from benchmarking.
+Three different comparison dimensions are common in benchmarking.

 - Comparison of one’s own skills with other parts of society, for example with different locations or subsidiaries